 "In a green little vale called Jarama, We made all the fascists cry "Mama!; we fight for our pay, just six cents a day, and play football with a bomb-a "

-1937- Charlie Chaplin’s film Modern Times premiered.
+1937- Charlie Chaplin’s film Modern Times opened in theaters.
 Chaplin was inspired to lampoon modern technological madness when he was invited to view the auto assembly production lines in Detroit and saw men moving like machines.

 1944- British scientists at Bletchley Park booted up the Colossus Mark I, a huge early computer used to decode Hitler’s secret messages.
 Eleven more Colossus computers were built.
-After the war all but one were destroyed, and the scientists put under a vow of secrecy for thirty years.
+After the war all but one were destroyed with sledgehammers, and the scientists put under a vow of secrecy for thirty years.

 1953- Walt Disney’s "Peter Pan" premiered.

 1956- Darryl Zanuck resigned from 20th Century Fox, the studio he built into a powerhouse.
 He later won back the chairmanship in 1962 only to be ousted finally in 1970 by a consortium led by his own wife and son.

 1957- Mel Lazarus’ comic strip Miss Peach debuted.